OscarVilmot/Devop-Proj/README.md

 ## Prerequisite

 Kubernetes installed and configured on your machine(s).
+This project is created around microk8s, please ensure microk8s is installed or you will have to edit the script.

 ## How to use